HDFGroup/h5pyd/docs/high/dataset.rst

        You can optionally pass a name to associate with this scale.

-    .. method:: virtual_sources

-       If this dataset is a :doc:`virtual dataset </vds>`, return a list of named tuples: ``(vspace, file_name, dset_name, src_space)``,
-       describing which parts of the dataset map to which source datasets.
-       The two 'space' members are low-level
-       :class:`SpaceID <low:h5py.h5s.SpaceID>` objects.

     .. attribute:: shape

         NumPy-style shape tuple giving dataset dimensions.